Bundles of metric structures as left ultrafunctors: Introduction

-for each set $X$ and ultrafilter $\mu$ on $X$, that are meant to axiomatise the idea of ultraproduct of a family of objects.
-See Section \ref{definition of an ultracategory} for the precise definition.
-The notion has originally been introduced by Makkai in \cite{makkai88strong}, but a simplified (non-equivalent) version of the definition was given more recently by Lurie in \cite{lurie2018ultracategories}, which is the notion we use in the present paper.
+for each set $X$ and ultrafilter $\mu $ on $X$, which are meant to capture the idea of ultraproduct of a family of objects.
+The notion has been originally introduced by Makkai in \cite{makkai88strong,MAKKAI198797}; Makkai's ultracategories were studied further in \cite{ZawadowskiPhD}, where they were used to answer questions regarding the class of formulas preserved by an interpretation in coherent logic, and in \cite{marmolejo} where the idea of continuous families of models was first introduced.
+A simplified (non-equivalent) version of the definition was given more recently by Lurie in \cite{lurie2018ultracategories}, which is the notion we use in the present paper.
+The primary goal of the introduction of Ultracategories was to study the ultraproduct construction in model theory, and to show a conceptual completeness theorem stating (in Lurie's case) that for any coherent theory $\mathbb{T}$, we have an equivalence of categories between $\mathrm{Lult}(\mathbb{T}\text{-}\mathrm{Models},\mathsf{Set})$, and the classifying topos of $\mathbb{T}$.
+Here, $\mathrm{Lult}$ is short for Left ultrafunctors, which are ultraproduct respecting functors in a lax sense.

-One very important class of Ultracategories is given by compact Hausdorff spaces: Manes' theorem tells us that a compact Hausdorff topology on a set $X$ can be encoded by a function which to every ultrafilter on $X$ associate its limits, subject to some axioms, and this is exactly what an Ultracategory structure on a set, seen as a category with no non-identity arrows, is.
-More precisely, Lurie shows in \cite{lurie2018ultracategories} that an Ultracategory with no non-identity morphism is the same as a Compact Hausdorff topological space.

-In particular, for each compact Hausdorff space and each ultracategory $\ca{M}$ we can consider \emph{Left Ultrafunctors} (one of the notions of morphisms between ultracategories) from $X$ to $\ca{M}$, and think of it as something like a ``continuous family of objects of $\ca{M}$ indexed by $X$.
-For example if $\ca{M}=\cat{Set}$ is the ultracategory of sets, then it is shown in \cite{lurie2018ultracategories} that this is the same as a sheaf of sets on $X$.

-Both Makkai and Lurie have studied Ultracategories mostly toward application to the model theory of first order logic.
-By Lös' theorem for any first order theory $\bb{T}$, it's class of models is closed under ultraproduct, and this endows its category of models with an ultracategory structure.
-Taking this ultrastructure into account allows to obtain very strong reconstruction theorem that allows to recover information about the theory from its category of models.
-For example, both Lurie and Makkai prove what they call a ``Conceptual completeness theorem'' which says that for a coherent theory $\bb{T}$ (that is a finitary geometric theory), there is an equivalence of categories between the category of left ultrafunctors from $\bb{T}$-Models to $\cat{Set}$ and the classifying topos of the theory $\bb{T}$.

-However, the theory of Ultracategory has not been studied a lot beyond this.
-In this paper we propose to initiate the study of a new class of Ultracategories: categories of complete metric structures, for example the ultracategories of Banach spaces, Hilbert spaces, $C^*$-Algebras, etc$\dots$

-Our main result is, for $X$ a compact Hausdorff space, an equivalence between the category $\mathrm{Left \ ultrafunctor}(X,\ca{M})$, with $\ca{M}$ is any category of complete metric structures and a category of ``continuous bundle of objects of $\ca{M}$ over $X$''.
-In many cases, our notions of bundle recover already studied notion, like the bundles of Banach spaces as defined in \cite{hofmann1977bundles,Fell1977} and the continuous fields of $\mathrm{C}^*$ algebras (for various equivalent definitions see \cite{dupre1974hilbert,Niels,dadarlat2009continuous,dixmier1982c}).
-This is of course a generalization of Lurie's equivalence between $\mathrm{Left \ ultrafunctor}(X,\cat{Set})$ and $\mathrm{Sh}(\ca{O}(X))$ and we recover it as a special case at the very end of the paper.